-This is adapted from a homily I gave at a family Ash Wednesday Eucharist in 2012.
-Lent begins Wednesday, March 6, 2019.
+This is adapted from a Godly-Play-style homily I gave at an Ash Wednesday Family Eucharist in 2012.
+In 2020, Lent begins Wednesday, February 26.

 Lent is the name we give to the forty days before the great mystery of Easter.
 Lent means lengthening, because the days are growing longer.
 It is a time for the color purple, the color of royalty.
 We are preparing for the coming of a king.

 On the Tuesday before Lent begins, Christians all over the world celebrate the end the Epiphany season, which began January 6, when the wise ones, the magi, the kings from far away followed a star in search of a newborn king, Jesus.
 People celebrate with parades and parties and pancakes.
 Some people eat King Cake, in honor of the magi, the kings, and the person who finds the Baby, Baby Jesus, in their slice of cake is King or Queen for the day.
 Mardi Gras—Fat Tuesday— is called that because long ago on the night before Lent began, people used up all the fat in their kitchens—milk, butter, eggs, meat—so that during Lent they could come closer to God by not eating those foods.